-Taking less than the medicinal dose above probably won’t help increase your milk supply 14.
+Taking less than the medicinal dose above may not help increase your milk supply 14.
 However, starting with a low dose at first, and gradually increasing it, will give you a chance to see if fenugreek upsets your tummy or seems to upset your baby.

 Smelling of maple syrup

 Canadian paediatrician and breastfeeding author Jack Newman recommends taking enough fenugreek so that you can smell it on your skin.
 This will be a sweet smell like maple syrup.

 Herbal remedies are not standardized, so though the bottle of fenugreek, for example, may say that it contains 405, 505, 605 or 705 mg/capsule, we do not really know how much of the active ingredient you are taking.
 Fenugreek has a distinct smell.
 If you cannot smell it on your skin, you are not taking enough, even if you are taking three capsules three times a day*.
 Ensure that the fenugreek is very fresh and gives off a strong odour when you open the container.

 *NOTE: Thomas Hale recommends taking no more than 6 grams of fenugreek in any one day 15 and always check doses with your own medical professional.